-Wide-column, Column-oriented and Column Family Databases – A Deep Dive with Bigtable and Cassandra
+Wide-column Database, Column Databases – A Deep Dive

 Wide-column, column-oriented and column-family databases belong to the NoSQL family of databases built to store and query massive amounts of data, aka BigData.